MyNameIsAres/MyNameIsAres/README.md

 ### Welcome to my Github! 👋

 My name is Ares, and I'm a software developer from the Netherlands.
-Netherlands.
 Currently, I'm building projects that excite me using different technologies like PHP, Java, and C#.
 I'm passionate about technology that drives us to a better future.

 I'm also learning to become an Ethical Hacker and Machine Learning engineer!